nakinami/JWTSecretGen/README.md

 # JWTSecretGen

-JWTSecretor is a tool written in Go for generating JSON Web Token (JWT) secrets securely.
+JWTSecretGen is a tool written in Go for generating JSON Web Token (JWT) secrets securely.

 ## Usage